 Make sure to disinfect handles, knobs and other frequently-touched items such as your phone, video game controllers and more (here's how).
 Do so repeatedly, because new germs that come into your home can spread entirely through the house in less than eight hours!

-You want to continually disinfect during cold and flu season so you keep the germs at bay.
+You’ll want to continually disinfect during cold and flu season to keep the germs at bay.
 This is where an alcohol and bleach-free formula can come in handy.
-While they don't do immediate damage, over time they can cause discoloration, dryness or cracking, especially on plastic or vinyl surfaces.
+While they don't do immediate damage, over time alcohol and bleach disinfectants can cause discoloration, dryness or cracking, especially on plastic or vinyl surfaces.

 4. Wash your hands!

-You're likely not the first, nor even the tenth person to use that elevator button or doorknob at work, so make sure to regularly wash your hands to avoid unwelcome germs camping out in common areas.
+You're likely not the first, nor even the tenth person to use that elevator button or doorknob at work, so make sure to regularly wash your hands to avoid unwelcome germs that camp out in common areas.